Easy blueberry muffins are made at home with simple ingredients. Fresh or frozen blueberries can be used and little lemon zest adds some flavor!

 Instructions

-- In a large bowl, whisk together flour, baking powder and salt.
+- In a large bowl, whisk together flour, baking powder, salt and lemon zest.
 Toss fresh blueberries in a stir a few times so they are coated with flour (see notes for frozen blueberries).
 Set aside.

-- Pour wet ingredients oven dry ingredients.
+- Pour wet ingredients over dry ingredients.
 Stir just until combined making sure to scrape the bottom of the bowl.

 - Scoop batter into prepared muffin tin (I like to use an ice cream scoop for this).
 Fill until about 3/4 quarters full.
 Batter should distribute evenly among a dozen liners.
 Generously sprinkle additional sugar on top.